iShares Bitcoin Premium Income ETF (BITA): What It Is, How It Works, and What You Give Up

 Most coverage of premium income ETFs anchors on headline distribution rates — eye-catching annualized yields of 27% to 37% that imply generous income.
 That framing obscures the more honest question: what do those distributions actually represent, and what do they cost in terms of the investor's underlying Bitcoin exposure over time?

 Spot Bitcoin ETFs can be understood through a simple metric: BTC per share.
-Each share of IBIT represents approximately 0.000568 BTC as of February 2026.
+Each share of IBIT currently represents approximately 0.0005662 BTC.
 That ratio declines slowly and predictably as the 0.25% annual expense ratio and fee drag is deducted — a small amount of Bitcoin is sold from the trust each year to pay expenses.
 The drift is transparent and dominated by the stated fee.
 Model the long-term impact with our fee drag calculator.

 A covered call Bitcoin ETF introduces additional erosion mechanisms beyond the headline fee.
 The reason is mechanical.
 When Bitcoin rallies through the strikes at which calls were sold, the fund's long exposure is partially or fully called away.
 To re-establish its position, the fund must buy back into Bitcoin — potentially at higher prices — after having sold upside at lower effective levels.
 That “sell low, rebuy higher” dynamic is a form of structural drag that compounds through repeated cycles.
 Each time the market runs past the fund's sold strikes and the fund reconstitutes its position, the BTC-equivalent value per share erodes a little more.